 ➎ Optimize For SEO

-Writing blog posts and other content for your website is one thing… optimizing that content for the search engines is a whole different animal; A very necessary step in maximizing the effectiveness of your writing efforts.
-I mean how useful is that very useful content if no one knows it exists?!
+Writing blog posts and other content for your website is one thing… optimizing that content for the search engines is a whole different animal, an essential step in maximizing the effectiveness of your writing efforts.
+How valuable is that beneficial content if no one knows it exists?!

 Search engine optimization (SEO) can help your website rank higher on search engine result pages.
-When someone searches for your product or asks a question, your website could appear.
+As a result, your website could appear when someone searches for your product or asks a question.

 This is one area where you may want to consider working with an experienced inbound marketing agency.
 They will best be able to help you maximize these inbound strategies.